Pomegranate Fruit Borer: A Hidden Threat to Your Orchard – Here’s How to Control It

 🪤 1.
 Regular Field Monitoring

-Weekly checking of young fruits
+Weekly checking of young fruits.

-Remove and destroy infested fruits immediately
+Remove and destroy infested fruits immediately.

 🌸 2.
 Neem Oil Sprays (3% concentration)

-Apply during flowering and early fruit development
+Apply during flowering and early fruit development.

-Acts as repellent and feeding deterrent
+Acts as a repellent and feeding deterrent.

 🌱 3.
 Light Traps & Pheromone Monitoring

-Attract and kill adult moths
+Attract and kill adult moths.

-Helps reduce egg-laying population
+Helps reduce the egg-laying population.

 🦋 4.
 Promote Natural Predators